 who we are

-Our mission is multifaceted: to educate the public about water, wetlands, and wildlife, provide clean water to millions of North Texas Residents, and conduct research.
-We achieve this through a range of environmental education programs, including the East Fork Water Reuse Project, a 2,000-acre wetland that supplies drinking water.
-We have reached thousands of students with science and ecology classes and field research experience that inspires conservation literacy.
-In addition, we offer a variety of nature seminars, bird walks, boardwalk tours, scouting programs, and special events focused on the natural world.
+Our primary mission is educating the public about water, wetlands and wildlife and the need to conserve these essential resources.
+Our environmental education programs use the East Fork Water Reuse Project, a 2,000-acre wetland that supplies drinking water, to give students a memorable field research experience designed to inspire conservation literacy.
+We also offer nature seminars, bird walks, boardwalk tours, venue rental and a host of special events focused on the natural world, with an emphasis on activities for families.

 Our boardwalk into the wetland and miles of trails allow visitors of all ages to immerse themselves in diverse habitats that host some 300 species of birds, including bald eagles, and scores of native mammals, insects, amphibians and reptiles just 30 miles from downtown Dallas.